 Your money must be held in a bank or financial institution, which is recognised by the UK government and must be in the form of cash funds, which are genuinely available to you.

 Instead of bank statements, you can use:

-- A letter from your bank confirming that your money has been held for 28 days (see Sample bank letter)
+- A letter from your bank or building society confirming that your money has been held for 28 days (see Sample bank letter)

 - A building society pass book

 - A loan letter from a regulated financial institution confirming that you have a loan that is provided by the national government, the state or regional government or a government sponsored student loan company, or that is part of an academic or educational loans scheme.
 Any non-government loan to pay your living costs must be either available to you before you travel to the UK, or paid direct to your Tier 4 sponsor for disbursement to you after arrival.

 These are all detailed in the Financial evidence for Student and Child Student route applicants.

 If you have obtained any other type of loan (such as a private bank loan, which is not part of an educational loans scheme) to fund your studies, then you must transfer the funds into an account in your name or a partner's or parent’s name and wait 28 days before using one of the other forms of evidence listed above.

 Banks outside the UK

 You can use evidence of money held in any country in any currency.
 The Home Office uses the currency converter on the OANDA website to check the exchange rate on the date you submit your immigration application.
 If your account is not in pounds sterling then you will need to check that, according to that conversion rate, your account(s) show that you have held enough money for the 28 day period.